Luuk-Dev/YT-Stream/README.md

 * type: If your download preference is video or audio.
 If one of the types does not exists, it will download the other download type.
 * quality: The quality of the video (high or low)
 * highWaterMark: The highWaterMark for the Readable stream
+* download: A boolean which defines whether to automatically download and push the chunks in the Readable stream (`stream` property of the `Stream` class) the video or not (default `true`)
 ```js
 const ytstream = require('yt-stream');
 const fs = require('fs');